crystaldba/crystaldba/README.md

 Crystal DBA is developed by the engineers and database experts at  [Crystal DBA](https://www.crystaldba.ai/).
 Our mission is to make it easy for you to run your database well, so you can focus on building better software.
-CrystalDB also offers commercial support for Crystal DBA and PostgreSQL.
+Crystal DBA also offers commercial support for Crystal DBA and PostgreSQL.

 ## 📖 Frequently Asked Questions